geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 Go to the [manga explore](/manga/explore) page to try out the recommendations.
 Note that this page may take some time to load.

+See the [manga embedding plots](/manga/embedding-plots) page for a visualization of the recommendations through the embedding space.

 ## notes

 ### table of contents